Agus Salim: Personal life and legacy

 Salim married Zaenatun Nahar, a cousin, in 1912.
 The marriage produced eight children: Theodora Atia (Dolly); Jusuf Taufik (Totok); Violet Hanifah (Yoyet); Maria Zenobia; Achmad Sjewket; Islam Basjari; Abdul Hadi; Siti Asia; Zuchra Adiba; and Abdurrachman Ciddiq.
 Hadi and Adiba died as babies, while Sjewket was killed in action during the Indonesian revolution.
-Chalid Salim, Salim's younger brother, was a communist who became Catholic pastor during his years of exile in Boven Digoel.
-Emil Salim, a prominent economist and minister in Suharto administration, is a nephew.
+Chalid Salim, Salim's younger brother, was a communist who became a Catholic pastor during his years of exile in Boven Digoel.
+Emil Salim, a prominent economist and minister in the Suharto administration, is a nephew.

 Dolly, the eldest, was known for being the first person to sing the lyrics of Indonesia Raya, later adopted as the republic's national anthem, during the Second Youth Congress (Kongres Pemuda II) in 1928.
 Violet married Djohan Sjahroezah, a prominent socialist and underground anti-Japanese activist and a nephew of Sjahrir, Salim's revolutionary protege.

 Salim was known for his frugality and simple lifestyle.
 Mohammad Roem, in a piece for Prisma magazine, described the lifestyle of the man whom he succeeded as Foreign Minister as a manifestation of leiden is lijden ("leading is suffering"), an old Dutch proverb.
-He and his wife agreed not to send their children to Dutch colonial schools, despite being a product of the institutions himself; instead, they mostly homeschooled them.
+He and his wife agreed not to send their children to Dutch colonial schools, despite being a product of the institutions; instead, they mostly homeschooled them.

 Informally bestowed the honorific title of the "Grand Old Man" (Kamitua yang Mulia), Salim was reported to be fluent in at least nine languages.
-Minangkabau and Malay would have been his natives languages, followed by English, Dutch, French, Japanese, German, Latin, and Turkish.
+Minangkabau and Malay would have been his native languages, followed by English, Dutch, French, Japanese, German, Latin, and Turkish.
 He raised his children in a multilingual household.
-In an anecdote told by Cornell professor George McTurnan Kahin to historian Asvi Warman Adam, Salim and South Vietnamese leader (and future president) Ngo Dinh Diem sat together in a faculty dining room at the Cornell campus.
+In an anecdote told by Cornell professor George McTurnan Kahin to historian Asvi Warman Adam, Salim, and South Vietnamese leader (and future president) Ngo Dinh Diem sat together in a faculty dining room at the Cornell campus.
 Salim stroke a conversation he soon dominated over French-educated Diem.